 - the EKU Center for the Arts, Kentucky’s second largest performing arts venue.

-- a state-of-the-art new science building – the largest such facility in Kentucky once Phase 2 is completed in 2017
+- a state-of-the-art new science building – the largest such facility on any college or university campus in Kentucky.

 EKU Center for the Arts Interior

-As the most ambitious campus revitalization in the institution’s history moves forward, even more dramatic changes are in the construction or planning stages, including a new dining hall, a new recreation center and a renovated student union.
+As the most ambitious campus revitalization in the institution’s history moves forward, even more dramatic changes are in the construction or planning stages, including a new recreation center and a renovated student union.

 Donors are responding positively to the changes; Eastern recently concluded its best-ever year in private fund-raising.